Bioconductor/bioconductor-training/README.md

   Bioconductor** shows how to use Bioconductor packages to analyse RNA-Seq data.
 It expects good familiarity with R and the Bioconductor project.

+### New lessons

+If you are interested in contributing new lessons or Carpentry modules, feel free to get in touch with the teaching committee via slack of the google group (see below).
+We would be happy to discuss and/or contribute to anything related to the lesson design, general help with the long-term maintenance, dissemination of the lesson, or any help/topic you can think of.

 ## Notes and meetings